 Editor’s Note: Display of NS/EP information to the end user is not part of the scope of this document.

+Editor’s Note: : “Additional clean up to provide (a) clarity on the use of the term “PASSporT” (b) the specific namespace used in the RPH is “ets” and “wps,” and (c) a definition explaining that the term “TN PASSporT” is equivalent to “SHAKEN PASSporT” or globally change to “SHAKEN PASSporT.”

 Purpose

 Illegitimate spoofing of the SIP RPH and the “ETS” and “WPS” namespace parameters used to support NS/EP NGN-PS is a concern for NS/EP NGN-PS Service Providers.
 NS/EP Service Providers have difficulty in determining whether a call with an SIP RPH received over an IPNNI with multiple service providers should be trusted and admitted with the SIP RPH.
 The purpose of this standard is to provide a framework to cryptographically sign the SIP RPH field and verify that the SIP RPH field can be trusted to mitigate against unauthorized spoofing or tampering of the information.
 The purpose is to provide a framework on how the PASSPorT rph extension defined in [IETF RFC 8443] can be used leveraging the SHAKEN infrastructure used for Telephone Number (TN) signing to provide a trust mechanism for the SIP RPH of NS/EP NGN-PS calls crossing IPNNIs boundaries.